wp-plugins/soap-authentication/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixed spelling mistake when setting the encryption method
+* Updated the jQuery detection paths to prevent mis-matches in jQuery versioning

 = 1.1 =
 * Updated the documentation throughout the class to help modifications,
 * Updated code structure to improve readability